glingy/Robot-Simulator/README.md

  * The new hardware device should be good to go.
 Use in an opMode as shown in the example to create an instance of the device.

 ## TODO:
- * Reorganize so the gui package isn't so cluttered and rename that package as well
+ * Reorganize so the Controller package isn't so cluttered and rename that package as well
  * Implement gamepad joystick